Clear-Vision

 EDTV-II broadcasts are displayed in letterbox format (with black bands on the top and bottom of the screen) on regular 4:3 NTSC receivers with no decoding ability.
 Information to reconstruct the original image signal is transmitted as helper signals - HH (horizontal high), VH (vertical high) and VT (vertical-temporal) - placed on the black bars.
 This solution is similar to the one used on PALplus, a comparable system to improve analog PAL broadcasts.
 On compatible TV sets, broadcasts are seen in 16:9 wide-screen retaining the full original 480 line resolution.

 When introduced, EDTV-II was used on many shows by NTV such as Friday Road Show.
 At the time of TOKYO MX start in 1995, more than half of its broadcasts were in widescreen using EDTV-II, such as Tokyo NEWS.
 Interest was predicted to be high, with manufacturers such as Sony and Mitsubishi having 16 to 32 widescreen EDTV-II compatible TVs available that same year.
 Yet, due to lack consumer interest, broadcasts returned to regular 4:3 over the years.
 NHK used the system occasionally, as it was more interested in promoting its own analog high-definition MUSE system.
 Widescreen EDTV-II broadcasts gradually disappeared, with World Heritage, broadcast by Sony, being the last show shown using the format.

-Other than widescreen broadcasts, the system gave a limited improvements in image quality, mostly noticeable on larger TV sets.
+Other than widescreen broadcasts, the system gave a limited improvement in image quality, mostly noticeable on larger TV sets.
 Yet these TVs benefited more from true HDTV broadcasts using the MUSE system, also available at the time.
 The system was replaced by ISDB digital broadcasts after 2012.